Navigating Limb-Girdle Muscular Dystrophy: Mobility Aids and Resources

 Wheelchairs and Scooters

-While walking aids can help individuals stay mobile for as long as possible, additional support, such as wheelchairs or scooters, may become necessary as Limb-Girdle Muscular Dystrophy progresses.
-7 Choosing the right device depends on individual needs and daily activities:
+Walking aids can help individuals stay mobile for as long as possible.
+However, some people may need more support as the condition progresses.
+7 Choosing the right device depends on individual needs and daily activities.
+It may include:

 Woman using a power wheelchair